bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 }

 /**
- * The Javascript export below represents the export of the `reverse` interface,
+ * The JavaScript export below represents the export of the `reverse` interface,
  * which which contains `reverse-string` as it's primary exported function.
  */
 export const reverse = {